Note: Click on images to see enlarged photos, captions, and photo attributions.

 Eutrochium dubium (Three-nerved (Coastal Plain) Joe-pye-weed)

-As reflected in one of its common names, this shorter Joe-pye-weed (formerly Eupatorium dubium) is native to the Coastal Plain and can be found in eastern swamps, shores, and wet meadows.
-It also is found in Virginia’s Loudoun County, Delaware’s Piedmont, and a couple of interior Pennsylvania counties.
+As reflected in one of its common names, this shorter Joe-pye-weed (formerly Eupatorium dubium) is native* to the Coastal Plain and can be found in eastern swamps, shores, and wet meadows.
 Its beautiful pink-headed stems wave in the summer breeze and provide landing platforms attractive to butterflies and other insect pollinators.

 Video © Mary Free